tieututinhoc/piracy/docs/miscellaneous.md

 - [Bonarr](http://github.com/klassicstudios/Bonarr) - A fork of Radarr to work with porn.
 - [FlexGet](http://flexget.com/) - FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
 - [Piracy and automation, an overview](http://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) - Guide by u/JukeCity101 on how to improve your experience pirating with automation tools.
+- [Waltr](http://softorino.com/waltr/) - Transfer any movie or music file to your iPhone w/o iTunes.

 ## Website archiving tools